tradingview/lightweight-charts/docs/time-scale.md

 Converts `x` coordinate to [Time](./time.md).
 The argument is `x` coordinate that needs to be converted to a time.

-Returns [Time](./time.md) of a bar that is located on the passed coordinate or `null` if there is no bars at that coordinate.
+Returns [Time](./time.md) of a bar that is located on the passed coordinate or `null` if there are no bars on that coordinate.

 ```javascript
 chart.timeScale().coordinateToTime(42);